Fire Emblem Heroes: Plot

 The setting of Heroes includes loose references to Norse mythology; the names of the warring countries are that of Ask and Embla, the first humans, while the kingdoms introduced in later books match that of Niflheim, Muspelheim, and Hel.
 Place names and spell descriptions often include fragments in the Old Norse language, such as rauðr, blár, and gronn for red, blue, and green.
 The members of Múspell have the names of Surtr, the fire giant; Loki the trickster half-giant / half-god; and Laevatein the weapon; the members of Hel include references to Hel (the deity), Líf, and Eir.
+Freya and Freyr are reimagined as deities of the realm of nightmares and dreams respectively.
+A variant of the dwarf brothers Fafnir, Ótr, and Reginn rule over Niðavellir.
+Book VII features three variants of Gullveig, mysteriously referred to as "thrice born" in Norse myth.
+The ally from Yggdrasil, Ratatoskr, is described as a squirrel that runs up and down the world tree in the sources of Norse myth.
+The setting for Book IX draws inspiration from Asgard, and features reimaginations of Odin, Thor, Baldr, and Höðr in addition to Loki.

 Development

 The game was announced by Nintendo as the third mobile game made under the DeNA partnership in April 2016, alongside an Animal Crossing mobile game, and was originally set for release that year.
 Intelligent Systems, the studio within Nintendo that has produced the other games of the Fire Emblem series, headed up development of Heroes to ensure it would be a proper Fire Emblem game optimized for mobile devices.
 The game's title and gameplay details were later revealed during a Fire Emblem Direct presentation in January 2017.
 Immediately afterwards, Nintendo launched an online "choose your legend" promotion, in which players could vote for various characters from the series to be included in the game.
 The game was initially released in 39 countries for Android and iOS devices on February 2, 2017.
 As was the case with Nintendo's previously released mobile game Super Mario Run, Fire Emblem Heroes requires players to have an internet connection to play.

-Since release, the game has continued releasing new characters and features.
+Since launch, the game has periodically released new characters and features.
 Shingo Matsushita, the director of Heroes, compared a normal Fire Emblem game to a movie, and Heroes to a television series; there would be a constant demand for new "episodes", but there would also be a feedback loop between the producers and the players that could affect the initial vision of the product.